 Group photo with Halfen Moment team, IEM committee and secretariats

-Starter bars are rebars cast into a concrete to give a lapped connection to provide continuity of reinforcement across a cold joint or construction joint.
-Oriented perpendicular to the existing concrete element in which they are installed, they are also used to extend or rehabilitate existing bridges, roads and building structures.
+Starter bars are rebars cast into the concrete to give a lapped connection to provide continuity of reinforcement across a cold joint or construction joint.
+Planted horizontally to the existing concrete element in which they are installed, they are also used to extend or rehabilitate existing bridges, roads and building structures.

 Other than having starter bars with cast-in-situ in method, starter bars may be embedded in organic or minerallic mortars from a previously cast surface.
 Holes are drilled in the concrete at required positions and the bars are fixed with mortar.
 There are many suitable mortars available, although the higher bond strengths come from organic system, so these tend to be the most popular.
 The organic resin may be introduced via a gun/dispenser, or in a glass capsule that is broken by the bar, allowing mixing to occur.
 Care must be taken to treat the drilled hole as recommended to ensure adequate anchorage.
 The resin method is particularly useful for fixing of items such as posts or barriers where accurate position is needed.